 Chase Slate® won’t hit you with a rate spike if you pay late, but you could be charged a late fee.

 To get the most benefit out of Chase Slate®, you should be aware of the promotional balance transfer opportunity so you don’t miss out on waived fees or introductory offers.

 First, make sure you transfer your balance within the first 60 days that your account is open to take advantage of the 60-day no-balance-transfer fee window.
-If you miss the 60-day window, the balance transfer fee jumps to 5 percent ($5 minimum) of the transferred amount.
+If you miss the 60-day window, the balance transfer fee jumps to 5% or $5 minimum of the transferred amount.

 Then, make sure you can pay off your balance within the intro APR period.
 You won’t be charged interest for the first 15 months for purchases and balance transfers.
-After those 15 months are up, the rate rises to a variable APR of 15.99 to 24.74 percent.
+After those 15 months are up, the rate rises to a variable APR of 16.74%-25.49%.

 “If you haven’t paid the balance within the intro period, the interest rate will increase substantially and you will lose the benefit of the balance transfer on the remaining balance,” Huynh says.

 There are other balance transfer cards out there that you might want to consider as well.
 Among them are The Amex EveryDay® Credit Card from American Express and the Citi Simplicity® Card.

 Here’s how Chase Slate® stacks up:

 |Chase Slate®||The Amex EveryDay® Credit Card from American Express||Citi Simplicity® Card